Acne-Fighting Nigella Oil

-I’ve also heard that it is great for strengthening hair and helping hair growth.
-I’ll be trying putting this to the test too.
-Is there no end to the fabulousness of black cumin oil?
+We've also heard that it is great for strengthening hair and encouraging hair growth.
+We haven't tried it yet but will be putting this to the test too.